bseltz-cohesity/scripts/powershell/findFiles/README.md

 * -localOnly: (optional) only show rsults from local jobs
 * -throttle: (optional) pause for X seconds between paged results
 * -pageSize: (optional) 1000 or less (default is 1000)

+## Search Tips

+Notice in the examples I use .\* this is regex for "any number of any characters".
+Simply using a \* as a wildcard does not work, since the search is regex-based, not OS globbing style.